epfl-lasa/ICub_Optimization/README.md

 # Prerequisite
 In each iteration of the optimization loop, center of mass of the robot and velocity of the end-effector(directly or using the jacobian matrix) should be calculated.
 To this end, SD/FAST is implemented which is more efficient in computational time than using the Gazebo functions.
 So, first the model of robot should be run seperately in SD/FAST.
 For more information on how to use SD/FAST, please refer to [this repository](https://github.com/epfl-lasa/SDfast).

 SNOPT library should aslo be provided in a seperate [folder](https://github.com/epfl-lasa/ICub_Optimization/tree/master/snopt).
+A detailed manual for SNOPT is available [here](web.stanford.edu/group/SOL/guides/sndoc7.pdf).

-# Optimization Code
+# Optimization Loop
+The main loop which includes stopping criteria of the optimization has been defined in [test.cpp](https://github.com/epfl-lasa/ICub_Optimization/blob/master/icub-opt/test.cpp).
+The criteria (epsilon) is the difference between the end-effector position and desired intercept point.

+[W_STATIC.cpp](https://github.com/epfl-lasa/ICub_Optimization/blob/master/icub-opt/src/W_STATIC.cpp) includes two seperate functions (W_STATIC_init and W_STATIC_update) which define the initial condition, upper and lower bands on const function and constraints, and patern of non-zero elements of gradient matrix.

+Also, there is another function (W_STATIC_shot) which define the equation of cost function and constrints.
+Also, known elements of gradient matrix should be defined here.